Take A Look At The 7 Weirdest Crocs Collaborations Of All Time

 Crocs x KFC

 Yes, the C in KFC stands for “Crocs.”
 Colonel Sanders was rolling in his grave as this iconic collab rolled out.
 The Crocs, complete with fried chicken, are also scented with fried chicken.
-We don’t know what we’re going to do with that information, but the pre-owned prices are now minimum THB 7,000 (MYR 921 approx.).
+We don’t know what we’re going to do with that information, but the pre-owned prices are now minimum THB 7,000 (SGD 268 approx.).

 Balenciaga Crocs Madame

 The Balenciaga collab with Crocs attached a set of heels to the clogs we know and love.
-We know what you’re thinking, and we cannot confirm how it would feel walking in one of them, as these bad boys cost around THB 17,000 (MYR 2,238 approx.) to own.
+We know what you’re thinking, and we cannot confirm how it would feel walking in one of them, as these bad boys cost around SGD 728 (approx) to own.

 J Balvin Flexes The Never-Before-Seen ‘Rio’ Air Jordan 3 Sneakers